Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

-\rnote{Added.}\anote{ok by me} Ending the embedded game can be seen as ``making a claim'' which would verify or falsify the temporal formula being evaluated in the embedded game.
+Ending the embedded game can be seen as ``making a claim'' which would verify or falsify the temporal formula being evaluated in the embedded game.
 For example, in an embedded game for $\coop{A}\psi\U\theta$, the verifier $\vrf$ may claim at any state $q$ that $\theta$ is true at $q$ and thus $\psi\U\theta$ has been verified.
-The opponent $\ovrf$ must challenge this claim, whence the claim is evaluated by continuing the evaluation game from the exit position $(\vrf,q,\theta)$.
+The opponent $\ovrf$ can challenge this claim, and thus the claim is evaluated by continuing the evaluation game from the exit position $(\vrf,q,\theta)$.
 Similarly, $\ovrf$ may claim that $\psi$ \emph{is not true} at $q$ and thus $\psi\U\theta$ has been falsified.
 Then $\vrf$ must defend the truth of $\psi$ from the exit position $(\vrf,q,\psi)$.

-It is worth noting that even though the coalitions in \ATL operate concurrently, the verifier $\vrf$ in the embedded game makes the choices for her/his coalition in every round \emph{before} $\ovrf$, and thus $\ovrf$ has the advantage of making her/his choices after that.
-Thus evaluation games are fully turn-based, which can be beneficial in some technical contexts and is one of the technical advantages of the game-theoretic semantics.
+It is worth noting that, even though the coalitions in \ATL operate concurrently, the verifier $\vrf$ in the embedded is forced to make the choices for her/his coalition in every round \emph{before} the falsifier $\ovrf$, and thus $\ovrf$ has the advantage of making her/his choices after $\vrf$ has made hers/his.
+Therefore the evaluation games are fully \emph{turn-based} (which can be beneficial in some technical contexts).
+Let us consider how this is reflected in the standard compositional semantics of \ATL (Def~\ref{def: compositional semantics for ATL}).
+If the formula $\coop{A}\Phi$ is true, then by compositional semantics $A$ has a collective strategy $S_A$ to enforce $\Phi$ regardless of the actions chosen by $\overline{A}$.
+Hence the strategy $S_A$ will work even if the the opposing coalition $\overline{A}$ could choose their actions after seeing the actions chosen by $A$.
+If $\coop{A}\Phi$ is \emph{not true}, then by compositional semantics such a strategy $S_A$ simply does not exist.
+However, in the embedded game, it is the ``responsibility'' of the falsifier $\ovrf$ to create a path, where $\Phi$ does not hold, by leading the opposing coalition $\overline{A}$ and being able to choose actions for it after seeing those chosen for $A$.